HopkinsPsychedelic/connectome_harmonic_core/README.md

 **Notes on fMRIprep**:

 [fMRIprep](https://fmriprep.org/en/stable/) should be run first.
-Make sure the "anat" output space is selected, and make sure FreeSurfer is run.
+Make sure the "anat" output space is selected and make sure FreeSurfer is run.

 **Notes on ciftify**: